CodingItWrong/reactnativetesting.io/docs/component/testing.md

 - `render()` renders the component to an in-memory representation that doesn't require an iOS or Android environment.
 - `queryByText()` finds a child component that contains the passed-in text, or null if it's not found
-- `expect()` creates a Jest expectation to check a condition. `.not.toBeNull()` checks that the value is not null, which means that an element with that text was found.
+- `expect()` creates a Jest expectation to check a condition. `.toBeTruthy()` checks that the value is truthy, which will be the case when an element is found and not when one is not found.

 ## Interaction